awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example.md

 1. Run the following Lambda CLI `add-permission` command to grant Amazon S3 service principal \(`s3.amazonaws.com`\) permissions to perform the `lambda:InvokeFunction` action\.
 Note that permission is granted to Amazon S3 to invoke the function only if the following conditions are met:
    + An object\-created event is detected on a specific bucket\.
-   + The bucket is owned by a specific AWS account\.
-If a bucket owner deletes a bucket, some other AWS account can create a bucket with the same name\.
-This condition ensures that only a specific AWS account can invoke your Lambda function\.
+   + The bucket is owned by your account\.
+If you delete a bucket, it is possible for another account to create a bucket with the same ARN\.

    ```
    $ aws lambda add-permission --function-name CreateThumbnail --principal s3.amazonaws.com \
-   --statement-id some-unique-id --action "lambda:InvokeFunction" \
+   --statement-id s3invoke --action "lambda:InvokeFunction" \
    --source-arn arn:aws:s3:::sourcebucket \
-   --source-account bucket-owner-account-id
+   --source-account account-id
    ```

 1. Verify the function's access policy by running the AWS CLI `get-policy` command\.

    ```
-   $ aws lambda get-policy --function-name function-name
+   $ aws lambda get-policy --function-name CreateThumbnail
    ```

 Add notification configuration on the source bucket to request Amazon S3 to publish object\-created events to Lambda\.